Accretion Disk Perturbations and Their Effects on Kerr Black Hole Superradiance and Gravitational Atom Evolution: Accretion Disks as Environmental Perturbations

 \subsubsection{Validity Domain for a Perturbative Multipole Treatment}

 We have shown above that, for $\alpha\gtrsim 0.02$ given by Eq.~\eqref{eq:alpha_min}, the superradiant growth of the dominant $\ket{211}$ level is fast compared with the secular accretion-driven drift of the Kerr parameters, so that $M$ and $\tilde a$ may be treated as constants during the linear stage.
-We now impose the additional requirement needed to model the disk gravity as an \emph{external} perturbation: in the cloud region, the disk potential should admit a rapidly convergent spherical-harmonic (multipole) expansion~\cite{thorne1980multipole} that is dominated by low $\ell$~\cite{Baumann:2018vus}.
+We now impose the additional requirement needed to model the disk gravity as an \emph{external} perturbation: in the cloud region, the disk potential should admit a rapidly convergent spherical-harmonic (multipole) expansion~\cite{Thorne:1980ru} that is dominated by low $\ell$~\cite{Baumann:2018vus}.
 Since the addition theorem for $1/|\bm r-\bm r'|$ converges differently depending on whether the field point lies inside or outside the source point, it is natural to split the disk at a radius $r_0\gtrsim r_c$ into an ``inner'' part ($r_{\rm in}<r'<r_0$) and an ``outer'' part ($r_0<r'<r_{\rm out}$).
-The perturbative description is quantitatively controlled provided \begin{enumerate} \item the cloud predominantly feels an \emph{outer} tidal field (so that the outer-source expansion with convergence parameter $r/r'<1$ is valid throughout the cloud support) \item disk material within the cloud does not significantly back-react on the cloud profile. \end{enumerate} We encode these requirements by two dimensionless control parameters,
+The perturbative description is quantitatively controlled provided that the following two conditions are satisfied: \begin{enumerate} \item the cloud predominantly feels an \emph{outer} tidal field (so that the outer-source expansion with convergence parameter $r/r'<1$ is valid throughout the cloud support).
+This condition is quantified by